Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description clearly states the tool's purpose: 'Verify a ZK proof on-chain against the deployed verifier contract.'
-It specifies the action (verify), resource (ZK proof), and context (on-chain, against verifier contract).
-However, it doesn't explicitly differentiate from sibling tools like 'submit_proof' or explain how verification differs from submission.
+It specifies the verb (verify) and the resource (ZK proof), and identifies it as an optional step in a sequence.
+However, it does not explicitly differentiate from sibling tools like submit_proof, though the context implies it follows generate_proof.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.